 So, what type of campaign should you choose?
 It depends on where your target market audiences prefer to spend their time online and what type of message you want to send across.

-Bidding Strategies
+2. Bidding Strategies

-Smart bidding in Google Ads can maximize your investment when setting a campaign.
+Smart bidding in Google Ads can maximise your investment when setting a campaign.
 Google still maintains its role as a versatile tool that can be used by beginners and experts alike, allowing you to choose between automated and manual bidding.

-1. Automated Bidding
+a) Automated Bidding

 If you are not confident enough or don’t have the time to handle the bidding yourself, you can just let Google adjust the bids based on your competition, while still being able to control the maximum bidding amounts.

-2. Manual Bidding
+b) Manual Bidding

 You don’t have to be a digital marketer to be able to use this tool to your advantage, all it takes is being involved in the monitoring process and adjusting your bids according to the performance of each paid search ad.